Edens Plaza: Renovation of Edens Plaza

 Rather than a generic power center, the refurbished Edens Plaza aimed to be more of a hybrid shopping center, an upscale open-air retail complex anchored by a department store.
 Joseph Freed & Associates had believed that Edens Plaza's past shortcomings had stemmed from their inability to land tenants that would act as sub-anchors.
-Thus, in redeveloping the mall, they attracted big-box stores and category killers such as Bed Bath & Beyond, Borders Books and Music, Pet Care Superstore, United Audio Center and the aforementioned Carsons Furniture Gallery to serve that function.
+Thus, in redeveloping the mall, they attracted big-box stores and category killers such as Bed Bath & Beyond, Borders, Pet Care Superstore, United Audio Center and the aforementioned Carsons Furniture Gallery to serve that function.
 Other major stores that they attracted for the center's reopening included Men's Wearhouse and Noodle Kidoodle.
-The center was fully-leased ahead of its re-opening.
+The center was fully leased ahead of its re-opening.